-The Audit and Risk Committee periodically assesses the requirement for an internal audit function.
+The Audit & Risk Committee periodically assesses the requirement for an internal audit function.
 The Committee considers such factors as complexity, diversity and scale of the Trust's activities, the number of employees and corporate culture, as well as organisational activities or unacceptable trends that would indicate a requirement for an internal audit function.
 The Board also takes into account other service providers providing assurances to the responsible entity, such as independent experts, independent valuers, legal advisers, external and compliance auditors, quarterly compliance manager reviews and environmental specialists.
-A review was conducted during the reporting period, and it was determined that an independent audit function was not warranted.
+A review was conducted during the reporting period, and it was determined that an independent audit function was not necessary at this time.

-The effectiveness of the responsible entity's governance, risk management and internal control processes were enhanced by continuous improvement initiatives commenced during the reporting period.
-These initiatives included a full review and modernisation of the Scheme's Compliance Plan effective 1 July 2019; an enhancement of the compliance monitoring and assurance processes relating to the Compliance Plan; a review of the Risk Management Framework and the external climate change risks review mentioned earlier in this Statement.
+The effectiveness of the responsible entity's governance, risk management and internal control processes were enhanced by continuous improvement initiatives commenced during the previous reporting period and which have continued into the current reporting period as a consequence of the modernisation of the Compliance Plan and enhanced compliance monitoring and assurance processes relating to the updated Compliance Plan.
+In addition, the Board and committee charters and risk management framework were reviewed and updated for consistency with the new ASX Principles 4th edition that takes effect for Trust reporting from 1 July 2020.